iterative/dvc.org/content/docs/command-reference/remote/modify.md

   1. `user` parameter set with this command (found in `.dvc/config`);
   2. User defined in the URL (e.g. `webdavs://user@example.com/endpoint/path`)

-- `custom_auth_header` - custom header field name to use for authentication.
+- `custom_auth_header` - HTTP header field name to use for authentication.
 Value is set via `password`.

   ```cli
   $ dvc remote modify --local myremote \